-What we generally describe as "intelligence" is normally carried out in the central stage - the brain.
-The brain consists of a network of neurons, and the study of neural networks is now a major sub-field of AI.
+What we generally describe as "intelligence" is normally carried out in the central stage - in the brain.
+The brain is known to consist of an interconnected network of neurons, and the study of neural networks is now a major sub-field of AI.

-What are Neural Networks ?
+What are Neural Networks?

-- Neural Networks (NNs) are networks of neurons such as found in real (i.e. biological) brains. - 2.
+- 1. Neural Networks (NNs) are networks of neurons, such as found in real (i.e. biological) brains. - 2.
 Artificial neurons are crude approximations of the neurons found in brains.
 They may be physical devices, or purely mathematical constructs. - 3.
-Artificial Neural Networks (ANNs) are networks of artificial neurons, and hence constitute crude approximations to parts of functioning brains.
+Artificial Neural Networks (ANNs) are networks of artificial neurons, and hence constitute crude approximations to parts of real brains.
 They may be physical devices, or simulated on conventional computers. - 4.
 From a practical point of view, an ANN is just a parallel computational system consisting of many simple processing elements connected together in a specific way in order to perform a particular task. - 5.
-One should never lose sight of how crude the approximations are, and how oversimplified our ANNs are compared to real brains.
+One should never lose sight of how crude the approximations are, and how over-simplified our ANNs are compared to real brains.